yellowdog/python-examples/README.md

 ## yd-instantiate

 The `yd-instantiate` command instantiates a Compute Requirement (i.e., a set of instances that are managed by their creator and do not automatically become part of a YellowDog Worker Pool).
-This command uses the data from the `workerPool` configuration, but only uses the `templateId` and `targetInstanceCount` properties.
+This command uses the data from the `workerPool` configuration section, but only uses the `name`, `templateId`, `targetInstanceCount`, `instanceTags`, `userData`, and `imagesId` properties.
+In addition, the Boolean property `maintainInstanceCount` (default = `false`) is available for use with `yd-instantiate`.

 Use the `--dry-run` option to inspect the details of the Compute Requirement specification that will be submitted, in JSON format.